mertall/mertall/_pages/about.md

 ---
 # TLDR

-Mridul is an undergraduate at University of California - Davis (2021) with concentration in Mathematics and Scientific Computation
+Mridul is a graduate of University of California - Davis (2021) with concentration in Mathematics and Scientific Computation.
-Defining and finding solutions to a problem through continual practice with [simple and effective methodologies](https://mertall.github.io/mertall//cv/#skills)
+Defining and finding solutions to a problem through continual practice with [simple and effective methodologies](https://mertall.github.io/mertall//cv/#skills) throughout his career.
-Bringing encompassing and diverse experience of unique delivered solutions for a variety of industries-below and [here](https://mertall.github.io/mertall//cv/#research)
+Bringing encompassing and diverse experience of unique delivered solutions for a variety of industries-mentioned below and [here](https://mertall.github.io/mertall//cv/#research)

 ### Currently looking for a role within an organization with a high ceiling for growth and comfortability with experimental and disruptive ideas

 ---
 ## Current Roles

+### Quantum Software Teaching Assistant at MIT Lincoln Labs (2021) | Instructors: Joe Clapis & Richard Preston from MITRE

+Reviewing everything quantum computing and software.
+Basic concepts in linear algebra, Algorithm Zoo, Error Correction, project based.
+Taught in Q# and Qiskit.

+---
+## Past Roles

+### AI Developer mentee at VMware (2018) | Mentor: [Abhishek Purushothama](https://www.linkedin.com/in/abhishekpurushothama/)
+Utilized CoreNLP, Spacy, NLTK, BERT, SQUAD2.0, and distrubted systems to develop a business centric Question Answer Bot (NDA)

 ### Tech Lead for REALOP I at [Space and Satellite Systems](https://www.ucdspaceandsatellitesystems.com/) (Leaving June 2021)

 #### Funded by [NASA](https://www.nasa.gov/content/about-cubesat-launch-initiative) and [The Green Iniatiave Fund](https://tgif.ucdavis.edu/) to deliver the first UC Davis CubeSat- REALOP I

-##### Chronological
+##### Chronological (2018-2021)
 Began journey as a Software Engineer attending the [CubeSAT Conference of 2019](https://www.linkedin.com/in/m161803398875s/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAACPUQp8BFbg_2SYAMZP5IzlGJQriLrFAYAM,1589568728711)/)
 Connected personally and instigated organizational ties with NASA, big and small CubeSat part manufacturers, and other colleges
 Gained and provided insight into the REALOP I technical systems through documentation of techincal conversations at Conference